Vitamin B12 Guide 2026: Which Form & Dose You Need

 - Methylcobalamin — one of the two bioactive coenzyme forms your body actually uses.
 It serves as the methyl donor for methionine synthase (the enzyme that converts homocysteine to methionine).
 It’s retained in tissues better than cyanocobalamin and doesn’t require conversion.
 This is the preferred form for most people.

 - Cyanocobalamin — a synthetic form that does not occur in nature.
 Your body must remove the cyanide molecule and convert it to methylcobalamin or adenosylcobalamin before it can be used.
-Yes, there is a tiny amount of cyanide involved — it’s toxicologically insignificant at supplemental doses, but it does represent an extra conversion step.
 This form is cheaper to manufacture, more shelf-stable, and has the most clinical research behind it.

 - Adenosylcobalamin — the other bioactive form, used by methylmalonyl-CoA mutase.
 Less commonly available as a standalone supplement.